Why hello! Thanks for stopping by! As I mentioned on my

 related, and terminals are just better at that than a fully fledged desktop

-Languages I prefer (and praise for certain reasons 😁) are Rust, Go, Python, C, and (my current favorite) Clojure.
+Languages I prefer are C, Python, and (my current favorite) Clojure.
 I'm trying to pick up Haskell, which goes as well as you'd expect from a language like that.

 I run Lineage OS 14.1 on my phone (In laymen terms: It's basically a cool and slim Android/Linux 7 with less Google interference).